Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 ## BaseElement:isType(type)

-Checks if the element is a specific type
+Checks if the element matches or inherits from the specified type

 ### Parameters
 * `type` `string` The type to check for